• Skip to primary navigation

 • If you don't have a food processor, you can use two forks to mash and shred the mixture into a tuna-like texture.

-• If you want to make this recipe oil-free, you can use my Vegan Mayo Recipe instead.
+• For an oil-free option, you can use my Vegan Mayo Recipe instead.

 Nutrition